Transition 101 for Faculty

 Transition Education and Services from Birth to Adult for Individuals with Disabilities, from NTACT, is a one-page summary chart that give a good big picture view.

-Life After High School Transition Tool Kit is a 72-page guide for New Hampshire families.
+Life After High School Transition Tool Kit is an 80-page guide for New Hampshire families from the NH Parent Information Center.
 Skim it for a good overview.

 A Transition Guide to Postsecondary Education and Employment for Students and Youth with Disabilities (PDF, 62 pages, 2017) is a comprehensive overview of how state, local school districts and Vocational Rehabilitation (VR) work together with students and families to plan for the future.
 It links elements of good transition planning back to the related legislation.
 From the Office of Special Education and Rehabilitative Services U.S. Department of Education.